fluidex/plonkit/README.md

 circuit.circom  circuit.r1cs  circuit.sym  circuit.wasm  input.json  proof.bin  proof.json  public.json  setup_2^20.key  verifier.sol  vk.bin  witness.wtns
 ```

-Moreover, if you want to set up a SRS locally for testing, you can make use of `setup` subcommand:
+If you want to set up a SRS locally for testing, you can make use of `setup` subcommand:

 ```
 plonkit-setup